cdrobey/dotfiles-1/README.md

 # My dotfiles repo

 I use [Homesick](https://github.com/technicalpickles/homesick) to manage my dotfiles.
-I reviewed
+I began with Nate McCurdy's dotfiles and expanded them to support my own use.

 ## Installation